 She said she was going to rent the lower unit and live in the upper unit.
 At first blush, this did not sound right to me.
-How can you sell an investment property, and then buy something as a primary residence that you are going to live in, even if it were going to have partial rental income, and still use a 1031 exchange?
+How can you sell an investment property, and then buy something as a primary residence that you are going to live in?
+Even if it were going to have partial rental income and still use a 1031 exchange, that sounds incorrect.
 I always assumed if the old property was 100% rental property, the new one had to be as well.
 I was partly correct, and I was partly wrong.

 The buyer insisted that their accountant told them this strategy was OK and didn’t want to discuss it further.
 Well, who am I to know more than an accountant?
 Right or wrong, I decided to look into it further anyway, even though the client told me not to.

-The tax lawyer I consulted said her accountant gave her incorrect advice, and my idea of restructuring this as an investment purchase will allow her to 1031 exchange all of her proceeds.
-My own accountant told me that the Internal Revenue Code strictly states: “Property used primarily for personal use does not qualify for like-kind exchange treatment, that an in-law suite is not a detached property, and is treated differently than say a formal duplex with a Certificate of Occupancy where you have two separate living areas.”
-Your research is correct.
+The tax lawyer I consulted said her accountant gave her incorrect advice.
+He said my idea of restructuring this as an investment purchase will allow her to 1031 exchange all of her proceeds.
+My own accountant told me that the Internal Revenue Code strictly states: “Property used primarily for personal use does not qualify for like-kind exchange treatment.
+Also that an in-law suite is not a detached property, and is treated differently than say a formal duplex with a Certificate of Occupancy where you have two separate living areas.”

-Here’s to independent thinking and more research.
+Here’s to independent thinking and more research!
 Will most loan officers go to this level of research and dedication?
 When choosing a lender, think about this story, and use your best judgment.
-Pick a professional, you never know what side benefits you may get, maybe $60,000 worth!
+Pick a professional.
+You never know what side benefits you may get, maybe $60,000 worth!
 Do me a favor and subscribe to my newsletter, too.
+I do not send it out often, only 1-2 times a year.
 I like to send out useful info like this and I’d love to see your comments when I do.